LIVESTREAMING: 2020 Election Petition hearing

 The court is expected to hear the case and give a ruling within a period of 42 days.

-- Mahama to seek review after dismissed application to inspect EC's documents - NDC Communicator
+- Armed robbers are killing Ghanaians, but armed military men follow Jean Mensa around - Dr Apaak

-- Election Petition: Tsatsu's conduct is 'worrying'; he must reciprocate the respect from the judges - Maurice Ampaw
+- Supreme Court should have allowed EC to submit original documents - Jacob Osei Yeboah

-- Election Petition: How EC officials misled Rojo Mettle-Nunoo into signing collation sheets
+- Election Petition: Rojo Mettle-Nunoo to be in the witness box today

 - Read all related articles